-There are a number of great mortgage brokers out there, who are especially helpful if you want more of a tailored experience, or if you’re working with a specific circumstance (like you’re self-employed, for example).
-But mortgage brokers will be found more on the local level, rather than national.
+There are a number of great mortgage brokers out there, who are especially helpful if you want more of a tailored experience, or if you’re working with a specific circumstance (if you’re self-employed, for example).
+But mortgage brokers will be found more on the local level rather than national.

 With loan-matching companies, you don’t control which lender receives your information or which one will follow up with you.
 If you’re comfortable going that route and don’t really have the time to do your own research, this is a good option as you’ll receive a number of quotes.
 But be prepared for a barrage of phone calls and emails.

 3. They do business the right way.